gartcimore/bestspot4me/README.md

 Start the virtual device on Genymotion.

-Thanks to a windows cmd line, on the native application folder (BestSpot4Me/client/native), do _npm install_ and _react-native run-android_.
+Thanks to a windows cmd line, on the native application folder (BestSpot4Me/client/native), do:
+` $ npm install ` after that `mklink /D node_modules\common ..\..\common` to fix react-native issue with npm link (for windows users), and finally `react-native run-android`.

 App is available on the virtual device after a build (the first build is a bit long).